-Additional information about application materials and the admissions process may be obtained by calling the Office of Admissions and Student Affairs at (404) 752-1650, by sending an email to admissions@msm.edu, or by sending your request to the address below.
+Additional information about program content and degree requirements may be obtained by calling the Office of Graduate Education in Biomedical Sciences at (404) 752-1580, by sending an email to GEBS@msm.edu, or by sending your request to the address below.
 Please specify which program you are inquiring about.

-Office of Admissions and Student Affairs Morehouse School of Medicine Graduate Education in the Biomedical Sciences 720 Westview Drive SW Atlanta, GA 30310-1495
+Graduate Education in Biomedical Sciences Morehouse School of Medicine 720 Westview Drive SW Atlanta, GA 30310-1495